containers/buildah/docs/buildah-bud.md

 Security Options

+  "apparmor=unconfined" : Turn off apparmor confinement for the container "apparmor=your-profile" : Set the apparmor confinement profile for the container

   "label=user:USER"   : Set the label user for the container "label=role:ROLE"   : Set the label role for the container "label=type:TYPE"   : Set the label type for the container